mbaumer/us_hep_funding/docs/_states/AR.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  2  Office of Science contracts, totalling  $-61,384.56 Who have these contracts gone to?
+In the past 5 years, this state has received:
+2 Office of Science contracts, totalling $-61,384.56

                                            Amount ($)
 vendorname                    fiscal_year
 ENTERGY ARKANSAS INCORPORATED 2014          -61384.56
 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  33  NSF MPS grants, totalling  $4,277,137.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+33 NSF MPS grants, totalling $4,277,137.00

                                 Amount ($)
 Institution
 UNIVERSITY OF ARKANSAS SYSTEM      3775663